Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: The Rate Equations Model

+The main idea behind the MM is to scatter particles out of the loss cone.
+Therefore the most important parameter is the system collisionality, $l/\lambda$, where $l$ is the mirror cell length and $\lambda=v_{th}/\nu_{s}$ is the MFP. \cite{post1967confinement, logan1972multiple, logan1972experimental, mirnov1972gas, makhijani1974plasma, tuszewski1977transient, burdakov2016multiple, budker1971influence, mirnov1996multiple, kotelnikov2007new, mirnov1972gas} Since $v_{th}\propto\sqrt{T}$ and $\nu_s\propto n/T^{3/2}$ (see section \ref{rate eqs}), the MFP scales as $\lambda\propto T^{2}/n$. \cite{goldston1995introduction} If the system is isothermal, \ie the temperature is the same in all cells, the MFP increases as the plasma expands, and the density drops towards the outer MM cells.
+As a result, the collisionality decreases and drives the system away from the optimal regime.
 Indeed, in the literature, MM systems are commonly considered isothermal. \cite{makhijani1974plasma} However, several experimental works have shown that temperature gradients are possible in expanding magnetized plasmas. \cite{astrelin1998generation, arzhannikov2003direct, sheehan2014temperature} These experimental results imply that for certain systems and specific thermodynamical conditions, the temperature gradient might compensate the density gradient such that the MFP would stay constant or even decrease along with the system.
 In such scenarios, we expect to see a significant improvement in the overall MM confinement.
 However, the exact temperature profile depends on the specific thermodynamical properties of a given system, which is beyond our simplified model.
-Therefore, we use our model to study how different temperature profiles along the MM system affect the density profiles and the confinement time and leave the problem of the temperature profiles itself to a future study.
+Therefore, we use our model to study how different thermodynamic scenarios affect the density profiles and the confinement time, leaving the question of determining the correct scenario for a future study.